3rd March 2020

 Face masks for the general public, pupils or students, or staff are not recommended to protect from infection, as there is no evidence of benefit from their use outside healthcare environments.

-People who have returned from in the last 14 days, are advised to stay at home if they develop symptoms.
+People who have returned from Category 2 specified countries/areas in the last 14 days, are advised to stay at home if they develop symptoms.
 All other pupils or students and staff should continue to attend school or university, including their siblings attending the same or a different school (unless advised not to by public health officials).

 As a school, we will, of course, continue to follow guidance from Public Health.